 Business Insider reports that forecasts expect native display ads to drive 74 per cent of all ad revenue in the US by 2021.

 In Australia alone, Facebook has a total advertising audience of 16 million, or 79 per cent of people aged 13 and over, with the average user clicking on 14 Facebook ads every month.

 Part of the success of native advertising is driven by its ability to be integrated seamlessly and with contextual relevancy into the organic content in which it is served.

-And given how much data organisations like Facebook have on their audiences (rightly or wrongly), Native Advertising also succeeds because it delivers content relevant to people as individuals, tailored to their informational desires – which is dangerous for global democracy (think Russian election interference) but good for your marketing.
+Given how much data organisations like Facebook have on their audiences (rightly or wrongly), native advertising also succeeds because it delivers content relevant to people as individuals, tailored to their informational desires.

 With quality – and sharable – content, native advertising is an incredibly powerful amplification medium that can produce excellent results.

 The Complete Content Marketing Guide is a 30-page white paper detailing all aspects of developing, refining and implementing a content marketing and marketing automation strategy.

 Establishing Content Marketing Goals